hewitson-j/hewitson-j/README.md

 - 🔭 I’m currently working on a small social media platform.
 Authenticated users will be able to log in and create and comment on posts as well as upload other media such as photos and videos.
 - 🌐 My stack is primarily frontend technologies like React.js, TypeScript, Javascript, and HTML/CSS.
 I also use SQL (Postgres and MySQL) in my projects.
 Even though I don't frequently work with them, I also have experience with Python, Java, and C++.
 - 🌱 I’m currently learning backend web technologies such as Node.js so I can create full-stack projects.
-- 📫 You can contact me via my portfolio website at <a href='http://jacobhewitson.com' target="_blank">JacobHewitson.com</a> or by emailing me at [jacob.a.hewitson@gmail.com](mailto:jacob.a.hewitson@gmail.com).
+- 📫 You can contact me via my portfolio website at <a href='http://jacobhewitson.com' target="_blank">JacobHewitson.com</a>.
 I'd love to discuss what I can provide to you!

 <!--
 **hewitson-j/hewitson-j** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.